[ Stephanie Baldwin, 3L at the University of Arizona ]

 Purchase your bar prep course ASAP to get the best deal.
 It might seem like it’s too early to do this, but it’s not.
 Trust me.
 In addition to writing these blog posts for BARBRI, I’ve been a student ambassador since I was a 1L student.
 For this reason, I know the best bar prep deals are offered to 2Ls in the spring semester, and the best pricing for 3Ls is offered at the beginning of the fall semester.
 Additionally, if you are a public interest student, most of these scholarship discounts end soon.

-In addition to saving money, if you are taking the February 2021 bar exam like me, early access to bar prep has already started.
-This allows you to get the most out of your bar prep course.
+In addition to saving money, you get early access to bar prep which allows you to get the most out of your bar prep course.

 You should also check with your school to see what support they offer as you prepare for the exam.
 Some schools provide free weekly seminars, semester-long classes and more to help you pass.